terrastruct/d2/ci/release/changelogs/next.md

 #### Features 🚀

+- `style.font: mono` to use a monospaced font for the text/label [#1010](https://github.com/terrastruct/d2/pull/1010)

 #### Improvements 🧹

 - `dagre` layouts that have a connection where one endpoint is a container is much improved. [#1011](https://github.com/terrastruct/d2/pull/1011)